hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 This will only work for the current session, but we will set it permanently later.

-## Fix incorrect time

- [This](http://docs.slackware.com/howtos:hardware:syncing_hardware_clock_and_system_local_time) SlackDoc explains how to keep the time of all dual-booted operating systems in sync.

 ## Wireless networking

 Enable `NetworkManager` at boot: